dkleitsas/RAG_PDF_Assistant/README.md

 # Multi-Document AI Assistant

 A powerful AI assistant capable of answering questions from multiple PDF manuals with source citations using LangChain, FAISS, and Google Gemini 2.0 Flash Lite.
+Give it a try [here!](https://pdf-assistant-rag.streamlit.app/) (Might take a second to load.)

 Note: Still a WIP, the retrieval component could frankly be a lot better.
 Also bear in mind a lower end LLM model is used due to cost constraints so please verify any answer you get from this.